ThomasByr/Phoenyx/helpme.md

 ## ``SandBox`` physics engine

 Since v0.3.0 you can create a physics engine.
 It handles the creation of new bodies, a world of bodies, collisions detection and a default drawing method.
-Please note that this is a wrapper of the pymunk physics engine, and that it has artificial boundaries to delete bodies when necessary.
+Note that the mass of the bodies doesn't matter if they are static (i.e. not allowed to move).

 * ``sandbox = SandBox(renderer, 300, 300, bounce=True)`` will create a new SandBox having the size of the Renderer that will make all dynamic bodies bounce on its boundaries